 drug abuseBeing in a violent environmentPlaying high-impact sports

 A penetrating brain injury is very serious and can lead to death.
 Gunshot wounds to the head are often fatal.
-The symptoms, though, vary depending on what caused the injury and how severe it is.
-Symptoms may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function
+Symptoms vary depending on what caused the injury and how severe it is.
+They may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function

 Loss of movement or sensation in the limbs—